A spectral sequence for spaces of maps between operads: Operads and dendroidal objects

 is a cofibration.
 It is a weak equivalence if $f$ or $f'$ is. \item For every cofibrant $X$ the morphism

 is a weak equivalence.
 Here $QI \rightarrow I$ denotes a cofibrant replacement of the tensor unit $I$. \end{itemize}

 These axioms are called the \emph{pushout-product axiom} and the \emph{unit axiom}, respectively.
-Examples include the usual model categories of simplicial sets, compactly generated weak Hausdorff spaces and chain complexes. \\

-\begin{exam} Let $(C,\otimes)$ be a closed symmetric monoidal category (a monoidal category is \emph{closed} if the tensor product has a right adjoint, the \emph{internal Hom}) and $X$ an object of $C$.
-The \emph{endomorphism operad} $End(X)$ is the operad enriched in $C$ on one object with morphism objects
+Examples include the usual model categories of simplicial sets, compactly generated weak Hausdorff spaces and chain complexes. \begin{exam} Let $(\textsf{C},\otimes)$ be a closed symmetric monoidal category (a monoidal category is \emph{closed} if the tensor product has a right adjoint, the \emph{internal Hom}) and $X$ an object of $\textsf{C}$.
+The \emph{endomorphism operad} $\textup{End}(X)$ is the operad enriched in $\textsf{C}$ on one object with morphism objects

 and the obvious multicomposition by insertion.
-The functor $\underline{\Hom}$ denotes the internal $\Hom$-functor of $C$. \end{exam}
+The functor $\underline{\Hom}$ denotes the internal $\Hom$-functor of $\textsf{C}$. \end{exam}

-Endomorphism operads give a way for other operads to act on objects of $C$.
+Endomorphism operads give a way for other operads to act on objects of $\textsf{C}$.
 In this way operads classify additional algebraic structures.